NZ Taxonomy

 How are iwi/Māori perspectives incorporated into the NZ Taxonomy design process?

-The selection of TEG and Agriculture/Forestry TAG members was conducted through an open Expression of Interest (EoI) process.
+The selection of TEG and TAG members is conducted through an open Expression of Interest (EoI) process.
 This approach ensures a comprehensive and fair selection, aiming to create diverse groups that effectively represent both the financial services sector and the broader financial ecosystem.

 Key aspects of the TEG selection process include: